About the Specialist Group

 This Global Trade Sub-Group of the IUCN Orchid Specialist Group provides expertise related to the trade of orchids, including sustainable wild harvest, artificial propagation and illegal trade.
 Orchids are traded as ornamental plants for horticulture, as well as for use in a wide range of edible, medicinal and cosmetic products.
 This includes widespread domestic trade, and international trade regulated by the Convention on International Trade of Endangered Species of Wild Fauna and Flora (CITES), and orchids represent ±75% of all CITES-listed species globally.

-Established in October 2016, the Global Trade Programme aims to generate and coordinate expert inputs about the trade of orchids and their derivatives, to inform domestic, regional and international conservation and sustainable use efforts.
+Established in October 2016, the Global Trade Programme is a group of more than 40 orchid experts globally.
+It aims to generate and coordinate expert inputs about the trade of orchids and their derivatives, to inform domestic, regional and international conservation and sustainable use efforts.
 This includes actions related to the:

 The compilation, generation and provision of information about orchid trade;